CubeVic/My_notes/docs/Python/Python_Basics/Tricks_tips_better_code_python.md

 	beta = 0
 ```

-but this can be one line, can be simplify int his way:
+but this can be one line, it can be simplified in this way:

 ```python
 beta == 999 if alpha > 7 else 99 if alpha == 7 else 0